Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Problem Setting

 \begin{assump} We assume the following about $h$. \begin{enumerate}[label=\tn{\textbf{\Alph*}.},ref=\tn{\Alph*},leftmargin=20pt] \item The function $h$ satisfies \defref{continuous_selection}. \item The set $\mathbb{A}(z)$ of essentially active indices for $h$ at $z$ is computable for any $z \in \hdom$. \end{enumerate} For all $z,z' \in \hdom$ and for each $h_j \in \Hdef$, we assume the following: \begin{enumerate}[label=\tn{\textbf{\Alph*}.},ref=\tn{\Alph*},leftmargin=20pt,resume] \item There exists $L_{h_j}$ such that $|h_j(z) - h_j(z')|\leq L_{h_j}\|z - z'\|$. \item There exists $L_{\nabla h_j}$ such that $\|\nabla h_j(z) - \nabla h_j(z')\|\leq L_{\nabla h_j}\|z - z'\|$. \end{enumerate} \end{assump}

 The models that we use to approximate the components $F_i$ of $F$ must be sufficiently accurate.
-As is standard in model-based derivative-free optimization, we employ fully linearity as our standard of accuracy.
+As is standard in model-based derivative-free optimization, we employ full linearity as our standard of accuracy.